Parthchavann/career-portal-backend/README.md

 - `GET /search-jobs=`:
   Integrates with the Adzuna API to return the top 3 job roles and average salary based on the user's archetype.

+- `GET /quiz-history`:
+  Retrieve the most recent quiz submissions for a specific user, including their selected answers and calculated archetypes.
+Useful for displaying past results or building user profiles.

 ## Tech Stack